SmartBear-DevRel/explore-cli/README.md

 ### Session Cookies for CLI command

-You will meed to obtain certain cookies from an active session in SwaggerHub Explore to invoke the `CLI` commands.
+You will need to obtain certain cookies from an active session in SwaggerHub Explore to invoke the `CLI` commands.
 For the `import-inspector-collections` CLI command, you will also need to obtain a cookie from an active Swagger Inspector session.

 From Swagger Inspector, navigate to your browser development tools, locate the application cookies and extract the `inspector-token` cookie.